 National Heavy Vehicle Regulator (NHVR)

-The HVNL and Regulations took effect on 10 February 2014.
-To access the legislation as it applies in NSW go to the NSW Legislation website.
-Transport for NSW (TfNSW) delivers services under a services agreement with the NHVR.
+To access the legislation as it applies in NSW, go to the NSW Legislation website.

-In addition to regulatory services, the NHVR will also assume responsibility for NSW's Heavy Vehicle Inspection Scheme (HVIS).
+In addition to regulatory services, the NHVR has also assumed responsibility for NSW's Heavy Vehicle Inspection Scheme (HVIS).

 By assuming responsibility for HVIS, the NHVR will have a more complete view of the NSW fleet, which will better enable an integrated risk-based approach to compliance.
 Customers will benefit by only having to engage with a single regulator, compliance and inspection regime.